 Section 5.
 Endorsement Exemption

 This article pertains only to contests between Republican candidates for public office.
-Officers of this organization who are candidates, or whose husband or a member of her family are candidates, shall be exempt from this rule, provided that said endorsement is not in the name of the organization.
+Officers of this organization who are candidates, or whose husband or a member of her family are candidates, shall be exempt from this said rule, provided that endorsement is not in the name of the organization.

 Section 6.
 Delivery of Records

-All officers and all committee chairs and vice-chairs shall deliver all records, files, passwords, social media administrative rights, and properties of the club to their successor before December 31 of the year in which she is retiring from office, or within 3 days of leaving the position if earlier than December 31, unless otherwise directed by the club President or Executive Committee.
+All officers and all committee chairs and vice-chairs shall deliver all records, files, passwords, social media administrative rights, and properties of the club to her successor before December 31 of the year in which she is retiring from office, or within 3 days of leaving the position if earlier than December 31, unless otherwise directed by the club President or Executive Committee.
 Failure to meet the deadlines may result in the termination of her membership by the club.

 Section 7.
 Controversial Issues

-This organization and its officers shall not issue statements or pass resolutions on controversial issues in the name of the organization without first polling its members and obtaining two-thirds (2/3) written vote of approval of the total membership.
+This organization and its officers shall not issue statements or pass resolutions on controversial issues in the name of the organization without first polling its Members and obtaining two-thirds (2/3) written vote of approval of the total Membership.

 Section 8.
 Registered Voters

-All officers, committee chairs, and all members shall be U.S. citizens and registered voters.
+All officers, committee chairs, and all members shall be U.S. citizens and Registered voters.

 Section 9.
 Lobbying

-There shall be no lobbying with Legislators using the name of the Texas Federation of Republican Women by any federated club or any individual member without the express permission of the Board of Directors of the Texas Federation of Republican Women.
+There shall be no lobbying with Legislators using the name of the Texas Federation of Republican Women by any federated club or any Individual member without the express permission of the Board of Directors of the Texas Federation of Republican Women.

 Section 10.
 Causes for Removal

-No club shall publicly endorse or work for a known candidate of another party in a partisan or non-partisan race where a Republican is in the race.
-When more than one Republican is in a non-partisan or partisan race, no club, club President or Campaign Activities Chairman shall publicly endorse or work for any candidate in said race.
+No club shall publicly endorse or work for a known candidate of another Party in a partisan or non-partisan race where a Republican is in the race.
+When more than one Republican is in a non-partisan or partisan race, no club, club President or Political Activities Chairman shall publicly endorse or work for any candidate in said race.
 If a club violates this policy, it shall be the responsibility of the TFRW Executive Committee to remove the club from the Federation.

 Section 11.
 Dissolution of Organization

 Section 12.
-Candidate Fairness
+Candidate Fairness.

-After the end of the filling period for any office and ending the day after the final election for that office, it is the policy of TFRW that all Republican candidates for that office shall be treated fairly and equitably.
+After the end of the filing period for any office and ending the day after the final election for that office, it is the policy of TFRW that all Republican candidates for that office shall be treated fairly and equitably.
 When one Republican candidate for an office is invited to speak at a Federation or club meeting, then all Republican candidates for that office shall be offered equal presentation time at the same meeting or another meeting before the election.